ianyh/Amethyst/README.md

 Configuration File
 -------------

 Amethyst supports configuration via YAML in the home directory.
 See [Configuration Files](docs/configuration-files.md).
+Note that if configuration file is present, it will override the settings defined via the GUI.

 Building Amethyst Locally
 -------------